Keep track of in-home delivery.

 Can I Use my own Mailer ID?

-You may use your six or nine digit Mailer ID (nine digit MID’s are limited to FTP file creation only).
-Please contact customer service at 888-444-9972 or at email@example.com so that we can provide you with a MID delegation form.
-Once signed, this will authorize the USPS to send your tracking results to Trackmymail.
+You may use your six or nine digit Mailer ID.
+Please contact customer service at TMMCustomerService@pb.com so that we can provide you with a MID delegate form.
+Once signed, the registration form authorizes the USPS to send your tracking results to Trackmymail.

 Please contact email@example.com for information about using your own MID.